qyangaa/SIMPL-Notes/Week4_Register_Machines.md

   + SF: Sign Flag (result negative)

-  + OF: Overflow Flag (the operation cause a two's-complement overflow, either positive or negative) [Q: will we be tested on two-complements calculation or only conceptual understanding is fine?]
+  + OF: Overflow Flag (the operation cause a two's-complement overflow, either positive or negative) [A: will we be tested on two-complements calculation or only conceptual understanding is fine?
+Exam will likely be take home so we have time to review if needed]

     ```
     If 2 Two's Complement numbers are added, and they both have the same sign (both positive or both negative), then overflow occurs if and only if the result has the opposite sign.
 Overflow never occurs when adding operands with different signs.